 This page will provide you with resources to assist in the daily work of a school librarian.
 Also, share the School Librarian resources for Administrators page link on the left with your administrator.

-Resources found on this page include (in order of appearance):
+Resources found on this page include:

 - Standards Framework & Resources

 - Book Challenges

 - Diversity Audits

 National Librarian Standards

 At this time there are no Nebraska state standards for librarians however, the NDE recommends school districts use the national AASL standards as their framework for a school library program.
 This framework provides more continuity in districts across the state and answers questions about what work school librarians should be performing for their school communities.